Chelated Magnesium: What It Is, Benefits, and How It Compares to Other Forms

 While the body does undergo natural chelation during digestion, the gut’s harsh environment makes it difficult for some nutrients to reach their desired destination.
 Chelated magnesium dramatically improves nutrient uptake and assimilation.

-What’s the Difference Between Chelated and Other Forms of Magnesium?
+What’s the Difference Between Chelated Magnesium and other forms?

 Magnesium is a highly chemically active metallic element; therefore, it’s almost always combined with other supplement-form substances.
 These may be sodium, citric acid, vitamin C, and other compounds.
 In the case of chelated magnesium, the mineral is bonded to another molecule, typically an amino acid.